NREL/resstock/measures/ResStockArguments/README.md

 **Clothes Washer: Drum Volume**

 Volume of the washer drum.
 Obtained from the EnergyStar website or the manufacturer's literature.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-clothes-washer'>HPXML Clothes Washer</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-clothes-washer'>HPXML Clothes Washer</a>) is used.

 - **Name:** ``clothes_washer_capacity``
 - **Type:** ``String``